Student Achievement

 NCCCS Performance Measures Data Dashboard

-BCCC Graduation Rates
+Measure 2: BCCC Graduation Rate

 BCCC measures graduation rates based on a fall cohort of full-time, first-time degree/certificate-seeking undergraduate students.
 The completion status for this cohort of students is measured at 150% of the normal time to complete all requirements of their program of study.
 Full-time students are enrolled in 12 or more credit hours.
 First-time students are defined as students who have no prior post-secondary attending any institution for the first time at the undergraduate level.
 This group includes students enrolled in the fall term who attended college for the first time in the prior summer term, and students who entered with advanced standing (college credits or recognized postsecondary credential earned before graduation from high school).
 Degree seeking students are defined as students enrolled in courses for credit who are seeking a degree, certificate, or other recognized postsecondary credential.

-The baseline is calculated as 5% above the average graduation rate of the past three first-time, full-time cohorts.
-The goal has been set at 5% above the baseline or 3% above the last cohort’s rate, whichever is higher.
+Goal: BCCC seeks continuous improvement of educational programs and services offered and set the graduation rate goal at 5% above the baseline or 3% above the last cohort’s rate, whichever is higher.

 2019 cohort 2018 cohort 2017 cohort 2016 cohort 2015 cohort 2014 cohort 2013 cohort